Discover the Island’s

 A huge tricentennial provincial event celebrated the founding of Île Saint-Jean, the Acadian culture and the historical ties between the French, Acadians and Mi'kmaq.

 Prince Edward Island has six Francophone regions: West Prince, Évangéline, Summerside-Miscouche, Rustico, Charlottetown and Souris.
 Today, PEI’s Acadian communities, institutions and language give shape to a distinct culture and identity.
-The Acadian values, symbols, music, dance and cuisine remain vibrant and integral to that one-of-a-kind feeling you only find on Prince Edward Island.
+The Acadian values, symbols, cuisine, music and dance and remain vibrant and integral to that one-of-a-kind feeling you only find on Prince Edward Island.